Membrane Electrode Assembly for the High Pressure Electrochemical Conversion of CO2 to C2H4

 The development of such a technology to convert CO2 to C2H4 is, however, limited by:

-During the course of our ERC-StG 2D-4-CO2 project, we have developed Cu-based electrocatalysts modified with aromatic functions.
-These catalysts demonstrated strongly improved selectivity for ethylene at industry-relevant current densities of 300 mA cm-2.
+During the course of our ERC-StG 2D-4-CO2 project, we have developed Cu-based electrocatalysts modified with aromatic functions, which demonstrated strongly improved selectivity for ethylene at industry-relevant current density of 300 mA cm-2.

 1. Realize a prototype with an electrode size of 100 cm².